BaboucheOne/BuggyBot/README.md

     DISCORD_TOKEN=YOUR DISCORD BOT TOKEN
     SERVER_ID=YOUR SERVER ID (RIGHT CLICK ON SERVER ICON AND COPY ID) LOGGER_FILENAME=YOUR LOG FILENAME
+    DASHBOARD_PORT=PORT OF THE DASHBOARD ON THE LOCAL MACHINE
     ```

 :warning: Do not add space between `=`.
 Even for string, **do not** add `"`.